LivexTwin/LivexTwin/README.md

 - 👋 Hi, I’m @LivexTwin
 - 👀 I’m interested in helping with Ecommerce
-- 🌱 I’m currently learning shopify/storefont api
+- 🌱 I’m currently learning how to optimize my site performance
 - 💞️ I’m looking to collaborate on Ecommerce projects
 - 📫 How to reach me ...
 - 😄 Pronouns: ...